sunesimonsen/7W17732/Readme.md

     cd 7W17732
     mvn clean install

-When you arrive you should do a the following to synchronize with the latest changes:
+When you arrive you should do a the following to synchronize with the latest changes.
+(If you already have initiated the lab, you'll need to run `mvn lab:reset` before):

     cd 7W17732
     git pull